 Don’t try to “thought police” the person with the personality disorder.
 Thought Policing is a term used to describe the assumption that they know exactly what another person is thinking.
 You’re not omniscient (probably) and sometimes, no matter how well you know the person, you will make an assumption that hurts your loved one.

 Don’t try to control their behavior – focus on being healthy yourself.
 It’s not worth it to tangle yourself up trying to control the behavior of your loved one, you can’t do it, it won’t work, and you too need to be healthy.

 Additional Resources for Avoidant Personality Disorder

-Out of the Fog - information and support for those with a loved one suffering a personality disorder.
+Out of the Fog – information and support for those with a loved one suffering any type of personality disorder.

 Avoidant Personality Disorder – Support group and website devoted to people with Avoidant Personality Disorder and those who love them.